rnapier/cocoaphony-blog/source/_drafts/mockery.md

   }

   public func removeData(for key: String) throws {
-    // Remove it from the cache and to system keychain cache[key] = nil
+    // Remove it from the cache and the system keychain cache[key] = nil
     try _removeData(for: key)
   }

-  // Clear the cache and delete all keys for this identifier public func reset() throws {
+  public func reset() throws {
-    cache = [:]
+    // Clear the cache and delete all keys for this identifier cache = [:]
     try _reset()
   }